 We do not accept Medi-Cal for our fees.
 That said, you can use your Medi-Cal benefits card to pay for medications and lab tests.
 Just take your card with you to the pharmacy or the lab.

 What's included in this monthly fee?+

-The monthly fee includes scheduled follow ups via phone or video calls to refill your prescription.
-It also includes getting care via unlimited chat messages in between scheduled visits, unscheduled doctor visits and any care navigation as needed.
+The monthly fee includes all doctor visits to refill your prescription.
+It also includes getting care via unlimited chat messages in between scheduled visits, unscheduled doctor visits, online support groups and any care navigation as needed.